mdn/content/files/en-us/web/css/revert-layer/index.md

 ---
 {{CSSRef}}

-The **`revert-layer`** CSS keyword rolls back the value of a property in a {{cssxref("@layer", "cascade layer")}} to the value of the property in the matching CSS rule in a previous cascade layer.
-The value of the property with this keyword is recalculated as if no rules were specified in the current cascade layer on the target element.
+The **`revert-layer`** CSS keyword rolls back the value of a property in a {{cssxref("@layer", "cascade layer")}} to the value of the property in a CSS rule matching the element in a previous cascade layer.
+The value of the property with this keyword is recalculated as if no rules were specified on the target element in the current cascade layer.

-- If there is no other cascade layer to revert to for the matching CSS rule, the property value rolls back to the {{cssxref("computed_value", "computed value")}} derived from the current layer.
+- If there is no other cascade layer to revert to for a matching CSS rule on the target element, the property value rolls back to the {{cssxref("computed_value", "computed value")}} derived from the current layer.
 (See this [example](/en-US/docs/Web/CSS/revert-layer#revert_to_inherited_value_in_current_cascade_layer).)

 - Furthermore, if there is no matching CSS rule in the current layer, the property value for the element rolls back to the style defined in a previous [style origin](/en-US/docs/Glossary/Style_origin).
+(See this [example](/en-US/docs/Web/CSS/revert-layer#revert_to_style_in_previous_origin).)

 This keyword can be applied to any CSS property, including the CSS shorthand property {{cssxref("all")}}.

 ## Revert-layer vs revert

 The `revert-layer` keyword lets you rollback styles to the ones specified in previous cascade layers.
 All cascade layers exist in the [author origin](/en-US/docs/Glossary/Style_origin).
-The {{cssxref("revert")}} keyword, in comparison, lets you remove styles applied in the author origin and roll back to user or user agent styles.
+The {{cssxref("revert")}} keyword, in comparison, lets you remove styles applied in the author origin and roll back to styles in user origin or user-agent origin.

 The `revert-layer` keyword is ideally meant for applying on properties inside a layer.
 However, if the `revert-layer` keyword is set on a property outside a layer, the value of the property will roll back to the default value established by the user agent's stylesheet (or by user styles, if any exist).
 So in this scenario, the `revert-layer` keyword behaves like the {{cssxref("revert")}} keyword.